-5.21 The two sites at Hundred Acre Lane are small areas of land to the north and south of the existing area of housing known as Coldharbour Farm.
+5.20 The two sites at Hundred Acre Lane are small areas of land to the north and south of the existing area of housing known as Coldharbour Farm.
+The principle of very small increments of housing development in this location adjoining the village has already been established on the Lane and around the Farm.
+The policy ensures that the schemes are confined to delivering a small number of dwellings and that they include effective landscape schemes to deliver soft edges to the adjoining countryside.